Loading...

 How to consume Whole Foods - Grilled Vegetable Sandwich without glucose spikes

-Include a serving of healthy fats like avocado slices or a spread of hummus.
-Healthy fats can help moderate blood sugar levels.
+Include a small portion of healthy fats such as avocado slices or a handful of nuts (like almonds or walnuts) with your sandwich.
+Healthy fats can help slow down the digestion process.

 Opt for Whole Grain Bread